s-avni/s-avni.github.io/_posts/2019-01-28-oxford-interview.md

 <i>Given a connected graph with $$k$$ vertices ($$k>4$$), where each vertex starts with a color of red or blue, at each time step a vertex becomes the color that is
 the majority of its neighbors' colors, and does not switch if there is a tie.

-Prove or disprove the following claim: If the graph reaches a static situation, then all vertices are of the same color.</i>
+Prove or disprove the following claim: If the graph reaches a static situation, then all vertices are of the same color.</i> Answer:

-### Answer

 I spent a while trying to prove this claim, but it is actually false.
-A counter example is seen below.
+A counter example a triangle with 3 red nodes connected by 1 segment to a triangle with 3 blue nodes.
 Half the vertices are red and the other half are blue, but none of the vertices can change colors.

-R \ / B
-| R ---- B
-R / \ B

 ## 4th Question